 Congestive heart failure

 All patients considered for surgery must undergo right and left cardiac catheterization with coronary arteriography and left ventriculography.
-An echocardiographic assessment of the mitral valve should be done with +2 mitral regurgitation with cardiac catheterization and should be looked for intrinsic valve disease not amenable for annuloplasty.
+An echocardiographic assessment of the mitral valve should be done with +2 mitral regurgitation with cardiac catheterization and should be evaluated for intrinsic valve disease not amenable for annuloplasty.
 The left ventricular aneurysmal repair constitutes aneurysmectomy, aneurysmorrhaphy, and ventricular restoration that requires cardiopulmonary bypass and a balanced anesthetic technique.
 The ultimate size of the left ventricular cavity at the end of the procedure is critical to patient outcomes.
 Using preoperative and postoperative three-dimensional techniques to image the left ventricle, Cherniavsky and colleagues proposed that the aneurysm resection or patch should produce a postoperative left ventricular end-diastolic volume of about 150 mL.

 The early surgical approaches, including nondirected aneurysmectomy or infarctectomy with or without revascularization for patients with LV aneurysm and drug-refractory ventricular tachycardia, were abandoned because of high operative mortality.
 With the advancement of electrophysiologic mapping techniques to demarcate the site of arrhythmogenic focus, a directed subendocardial ablation of the arrhythmia focus of LV aneurysm can be performed.
 This technique consists of an aneurysmectomy, along with excision of a 2-3 mm thick layer of subendocardial peri-infarcted tissue.
 With such an approach, tachycardia can be eliminated in 90% of patients with an operative mortality of about 10%.